Matte-Olivs/CS50x-Final/README.md

 # I Don't Know!
 #### Disclaimer:
-This repository is just used to showcase the code, I can't include the assets used because they are protected by copyright, except for those I left in the "assets" folder.
+This repository is just used to showcase the code, I can't include the entirity of the assets used in this project because they are protected by copyright, except for those I left in the "assets" folder.
+It is possible to run the game by buying the required assets separately on itch.io, or by using similar ones.

-La seguente repository è usata solo per mostrare il codice, non posso includere gli asset usati poichè protetti da copyright, ad eccezione per quelli che ho lasciato nella cartella "assets".
+La seguente repository è usata solo a scopo dimostrativo, non posso includere tutti gli asset usati nel progetto poichè protetti da copyright, ad eccezione per quelli che ho lasciato nella cartella "assets". È comunque possibile acquistarli separatamente su itch.io per rendere il gioco funzionante, oppure usando asset equivalenti.

 #### Description: